OpenDataDSL/website/blog/2022-11-18-marginAccount/index.md

 ## Logic and configuration

-### Automate the calculation process with smart timeseries
+### Automate the calculation process with smart time series
 For the logic create an ODSL script (here we call it margin-functions.odsl) in Microsoft VSCode for easy coding using our DSL (4GL language) to calculate
 * daily MTM,
 * cumulated daily MTM,
 * margin account and
 * variation margin
-stored as smart timeseries.
+stored as smart time series.

-:::Smart timeseries
+:::info Smart time series
-Why smart timeseries?
-Because an input feed (BASE input) triggers the calculation of the dependend timeseries.
+Why smart time series?
+Because an input feed (BASE input) triggers the calculation of the dependend time series.
 We think this is smart.
 :::

 An example for the margin account function using the data management specific syntax